cityssm/lot-occupancy-system/docs/README.md

 How to create images compatible with the Lot Occupancy System.

 [**Keyboard Shortcuts**](shortcuts.md)<br />
-How to create images compatible with the Lot Occupancy System.
+Shortcuts to speed through tasks in the Lot Occupancy System.